Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Multiplies mental break threshold by 0.40

-    *Adds ability that allows them to enter an invurnable state, setting their consiousness to max 20% and makes them invurnable to damage until resurrected via a surgery.
+    *Adds ability that allows them to enter an invurnable state, setting their consiousness to max 20%, stops bleeding out and makes them invurnable to damage until resurrected via a surgery.

 13. Melanochrome